MostlyEmre/MostlyEmre/README.md

   - 🐍 Python

 ### Upcoming Projects
   - Portfolio Rebuild.
-Tech: TypeScript, GatsbyJS, GraphQL, Supabase, Tailwind CSS
+Tech: GatsbyJS, GraphQL, Tailwind CSS
   - `😺 monero.cat`: a tool that helps people to invest in `Monero` by using the `Dollar Cost Averaging` method.
 Security and Privacy is a priority.
 Tech: Vanilla JS, HTML + CSS
   - `✨ astray.gallery`: Liberating the arts from curation.
 Indie art gallery that lives in the augmented reality, accessible via mobile browsers.
 Tech: AR.js/A-Frame/Three.js